 - Whether access to the feature is in Limited Availability, as stated in the Release Notes at the feature's debut.

 - Whether the feature requires specific licensing or SKUs.

 When you see mention of a feature in this documentation and you do not see that feature in the console, first check the Release Notes to see if the feature's access is limited and the way you can request enablement in your tenant.
-Alternatively, when you believe you are entitled to use a feature that is described in this documentation and you do not see it in the console, you can open an informational (non-technical) service request (SR) as described in How to file a Support Request in Customer Connect (VMware KB 2006985).
+Alternatively, when you believe you are entitled to use a feature that is described in this documentation and you do not see it in the console, you can ask your VMware Horizon Cloud Service representative or, if you do not have a representative, you can file a service request (SR) to the Horizon Cloud Service team as described in How to file a Support Request in Customer Connect (VMware KB 2006985).

 Dashboard - Introduction

 Use the Dashboard page's Overview tab to get a snapshot health view for what is happening in your entire fleet of cloud-connected pods, and then optionally drill-down to see more details.
 The Cloud Monitoring Service, one of Horizon Cloud's central services, provides the data that you see on the Overview tab.
 The CMS obtains this data from all of the cloud-connected pods in your Horizon Cloud tenant environment and presents the data for your use.

 The following screenshot illustrates the Overview tab with four cloud-connected pods.
 The screenshot depicts two pods using Microsoft Azure capacity, one on-premises Horizon pod, and one Horizon pod using VMware Cloud on AWS capacity.
 The on-premises Horizon pod is located in Paris, and is reporting two issues.

 The system refreshes the information every few minutes.
 You can also refresh the page manually.